martastain/resumablejs/README.md

 This is relied on for the ability to chunk files into smaller pieces.

-This fork should be backwards compatible with the original version (apart from different default values), but also provides compatibility with [http://www.grid.net.ru/nginx/resumable_uploads.en.html](NGINX resumable upload specification).
+This fork should be backwards compatible with the original version (apart from different default values), but also provides compatibility with [NGINX resumable upload specification](http://www.grid.net.ru/nginx/resumable_uploads.en.html).